 Rights and Additional Use Payments

-Additional UK transmissions: UK Secondary Market: limited UK/USA Theatric Rights: Rest of World Full Theatric Rights (excluding UK & USA): USA Rights: World VideogramDTO/EST, DTR and any other Additional rights of Use shall be as detailed in Clause (T23) in the Agreement with the exception of the payment for Rest of World rights as specified under Clause (T23)2.
+Additional UK transmissions: UK Secondary Market: limited UK/USA Theatric Rights: Rest of World Full Theatric Rights (excluding UK & USA): USA Rights: World Videogram, DTO/EST, DTR and any other Additional rights of Use shall be as detailed in Clause (T23) in the Agreement with the exception of the payment for Rest of World rights as specified under Clause (T23)2.

 8. REGISTER OF STUNT PERFORMERS AND CO-ORDINATORS